Burrowing bettongs are one of Australia’s most endangered animals. They have thrived at Arid Recovery, for better and for worse.

 The Over-abundance Problem

 Arid Recovery has implemented one-way gates which enable burrowing bettongs to naturally disperse outside the reserve.
 The gates are designed to limit usage by other species and are accompanied by intensive feral predator control to give the burrowing bettongs the best chance of surviving.
-Camera traps have been placed at each gate to see how many bettongs are leaving and whether other animals are using the gates.
+Camera traps were placed at each gate to see how many bettongs were leaving and whether other animals were using the gates.
+In 2018 western quoll were reintroduced to the reserve to serve as a native mammalian predator that may play a very important role regulating prey populations, including bettongs.
+We have recorded quolls hunting bettongs and regularly find bettong fur in analyses of quoll scats which suggests that they are doing their job.